devalentino/prebid-mobile-react-native/README.md

 ## Contributing

-You are contribute if you find any bugs.
+You are able contribute if you find any bugs.
 But before sending pull request please make sure you covered bug with unit test and all other test didn't fail